-1 - Run Embird and click "Editor" menu to switch to Editor window.
+1 - Run Embird and click the "Editor" menu to switch to the Editor window.

-3 - Import the image to the background and adjust it for digitizing using the steps explained in Digitizing Studio - Importing Image tutorial.
+3 - Import the image to the background and adjust it for digitizing using the steps explained in the Digitizing Studio - Importing Image tutorial.

-4 - Select proper tool for digitizing of the "girl's head" object (Picture No. 1).Long narrow objects are mostly created with use of column tool, round broad objects are created with use of fill tool.
+4 - Select the proper tool for digitizing the "girl's head" object (Picture No. 1).
+Long, narrow objects are mostly created with the use of the column tool; round, broad objects are created with the use of the fill tool.

 Select the fill tool

-and create the "girl's head" object with slight overlap to "hair": Move mouse pointer to the place on Work Area where the first point should be created, and click the left mouse button.
+and create the "girl's head" object with a slight overlap to the "hair": Move the mouse pointer to the place on the Work Area where the first point should be created and click the left mouse button.
 A point will be created on the Work Area.
-Move mouse pointer to the place of the second point and click the left mouse button again.
-Another point will be created on the Work Area, connected with the first point by line.
-The midpoint of this line is another point, whose position can be adjusted to create curve (instead of line) between the first point and second point.
-Use this process to add as many points as necessary for creation of fine object edges.
-Finally, press ENTER key on the keyboard to close the object - this will connect the last point with the first point and draw selection rectangle around this new object (Picture No. 1).
+Move the mouse pointer to the place of the second point and click the left mouse button again.
+Another point will be created on the Work Area, connected to the first point by a line.
+The midpoint of this line is another point, whose position can be adjusted to create a curve (instead of a line) between the first and second points.
+Use this process to add as many points as necessary for the creation of fine object edges.
+Finally, press the ENTER key on the keyboard to close the object—this will connect the last point with the first point and draw a selection rectangle around this new object (Picture No. 1).Tip: See also the Digitizing Studio - How to Create Curve Objects tutorial.

 5 - Use the fill tool again and create two "hair" objects.
-Neighboring areas should overlap one another slightly to prevent gaps caused by pull effect of the thread during the sewing process (Picture No. 2).
+Neighboring areas should overlap one another slightly to prevent gaps caused by the pull effect of the thread during the sewing process (Picture No. 2).

 Picture No. 2